NGIT-Open-Source/Neil.js/docs/CONTRIBUTIONS.md

 Ask for help in our official NGIT discord server.
 We can help you in many ways

-**Help in learning JS** : Either you already know the basics of JS or are a complete beginner, [this FREE course on **Sololearn** can help you learn essential JavaScript](https://www.sololearn.com/learning/1024) in the least possible time - In `DOM & Events` section in the course, we won't be using DOM concepts in this project, Events are important though.
+**Help in learning JS** : This project is based on [Node.js](https://nodejs.dev/learn) `v16.6.0` or higher.
+Either you already know the basics of JS or are a complete beginner, [this FREE course on **Sololearn** can help you learn essential JavaScript](https://www.sololearn.com/learning/1024) in the least possible time - In `DOM & Events` section in the course, we won't be using DOM concepts in this project, Events are important though.
 THIS BASIC COURSE DOESN'T TEACH ASYNCHRONOUS PROGRAMMING AND SOME OTHER IMPORTANT CONCEPTS, TO LEARN ADVANCED JS, REFER THIS [TUTORIAL](https://javascript.info/).<details><summary>SOLOLEARN WARNING</summary>The **Sololearn** course isn't practice-oriented, so make sure you also practice in your local setup while learning on Sololearn.</details>